pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

   <figcaption><i class="fa-solid fa-heart-pulse"></i> This image was taken about halfway into the workshop.
 We had lost a few folks to other conference activities, but most were still engaged! <i class="fa-solid fa-heart-pulse"></i> Source: SciPyConf Fosstodon.</figcaption>
 </figure>

-### Navigating the Python packaging challenges together
+### pyOpenSci is helping the community navigate Python packaging challenges together

 Of course, there were a few challenges, too.